Author Guidelines

 Neurobiology

 Mathematics is fundamental in understanding neurobiology, providing tools for modeling the complex structure and dynamics of the nervous system, analyzing experimental data, and making predictions about neuronal function and behavior.
 Mathematical modeling techniques, including differential equations, stochastic processes, and computational simulations, are used to describe the biophysical properties of neurons, the dynamics of neural networks, and the mechanisms underlying neural coding and information processing.
 For example, mathematical models can simulate action potential generation, synaptic transmission, and synaptic plasticity, shedding light on how neurons communicate and form functional connections.
-Network theory and graph theory are employed to study the organization and connectivity patterns of neural circuits, revealing principles of brain architecture and information flow.
+Network theory and graph theory are employed to study neural circuit organization and connectivity patterns, revealing principles of brain architecture and information flow.
 Furthermore, mathematical approaches are crucial for analyzing neuroimaging data, such as functional magnetic resonance imaging (fMRI) and electroencephalography (EEG), enabling researchers to map brain activity, identify brain regions involved in specific tasks or cognitive functions, and investigate brain disorders.
 By integrating mathematical modeling with experimental techniques, neurobiologists can uncover the underlying principles of brain function and dysfunction, leading to insights into neurological diseases, the development of therapeutic interventions, and the design of brain-inspired artificial intelligence systems.

 Cell Biology